Karin KirkGeoscience Content Developer, 2007 - 2013

 Science Education Resource Center - Carleton College

-(current email address: karinkirk at gmail dot com)
+(current email address: karin at kirkframeworks dot com)

 I began working with the On the Cutting Edge program at its inception, initially working with Dave Mogk at Montana State University.
 The epic Teaching Petrology workshop and field trip in the summer of 2003 was an unforgettable introduction to workshop management!
 Since then I have provided support for over a dozen workshops such as the Affective Domain, Early Earth, and Introductory Courses workshops.
 Beginning in 2009 I have served as a workshop convener for Teaching Energy, Teaching Geoscience Online, and Teaching Climate Change from the Geologic Record workshops.
 In the 2010-2011 academic year I worked with Katryn Weise and Jimm Myers on the monthly Climate and Energy Webinar Series.